-- Specific to a single team or department - like Sales, Marketing, Customer Experience, etc.
+- Tend to be specific to a single team or department, like Sales, Marketing, or Customer Experience.

-- Implements basic scripts and pipeline code, but typically not expected to develop software at the junior level.
+- Implement basic scripts and pipeline code, but typically are not expected to develop software.

-- Work across multiple departments, or in dedicated data science teams with individual focus areas - like Applied Machine Learning, Marketing Optimization, Churn Prevention, etc.
+- Work across multiple departments or in dedicated data science teams with individual focus areas, like Applied Machine Learning, Marketing Optimization, and Churn Prevention.

-- Reports to a C-suite executive or senior data scientist.
+- Typically report to a C-suite executive or senior data scientist.

-- Expected to develop tools or software to serve predictions, analytics, or insights for internal or customer-facing use.
+- Develop tools or software to serve predictions, analytics, or insights for internal or customer-facing use.

 Ready for a future in data?